So Your Credit Card Application Was Rejected — What Now?Published on October 15, 2021 by CreditFresh

 If you’re 17 going on 18 and about to start college, you may have better luck if you apply again after your upcoming birthday with proof of enrolment for a card with a minimum age requirement of 18.

-What if You’re Rejected for a Credit Card in an Emergency?
+What Happens if My Credit Card Application is Rejected in an Emergency?

 Being rejected for a card you only wanted because of the promised travel points isn’t ideal.
 It may be inconvenient or disappointing, but ultimately, it likely won’t have a major impact on your immediate finances.